shaun270/Address-Clustering/README.md

 The results this method gave were much better but however there is still some scope for improvement.

-## Other methods that were considered for vectorization but gave inaccurate vectors:
+## Other methods that were considered for vectorization but gave inaccurate vectors (Refer to Address-Clustering.ipynb):

 ### TF-IDF vectorization